koudounasalkis/divergence-in-speech-systems/README.md

 ## Running the Experiments
 Use the `ic_fsc.ipynb` notebook to run the inference of the selected models on the FSC dataset, and to extract demographic, signal- and dataset- related metadata, building a `.csv` file such as the ones in the `data_precomputed` folder.

-To reproduce the experiments of the paper, you can directly run the `divexplorer_analysis.ipynb` notebook, which leverages the files already computed in `data_precomputed`.
+To reproduce the paper's experiments, you can directly run the `divexplorer_analysis.ipynb` notebook, which leverages the files already computed in `data_precomputed`.

 ------------------